rafa2ms/Project_01/README.md

 - [ ] Run it with Python 3.9 and OpenCV 4.3.0.18 <br/>

 ## Requirements
- The code 'scratch.py' was running successfully under the following requirements:
+ The code 'scratch.py' is running successfully under the following requirements:
 - _Ubuntu 22.04 on Windows Subsystem for Linux (WSL2)_
 - _Python: 3.8.18_
 - _OpenCV: 4.0.3.38_